 Even though we all know sleep is important, the purpose of sleep remains a mystery to researchers, scientists, and doctors.

-Sleep involves several parts of the brain including the hypothalamus, the brain stem, the thalamus, the cerebral cortex, the pineal gland, the basal forebrain, the midbrain, and amygdala.
+Sleep involves several parts of the brain, including the hypothalamus, the brain stem, the thalamus, the cerebral cortex, the pineal gland, the basal forebrain, the midbrain, and the amygdala.

 Sleeping Tips – Learn about the Stages of Sleep

 There are four main stages of sleep.
-Non-REM covers the first three while REM ends the cycle.
-These stages repeat every 90 minutes but as the night goes on, the ratio of non-REM to REM sleep decreases.
+Non-REM covers the first three, while REM ends the cycle.
+These stages repeat every 90 minutes, but the ratio of non-REM to REM sleep decreases as the night goes on.

 The first stage happens immediately after you fall asleep.
 This stage lasts about ten minutes.
-This sleep is light and you can wake up easily during this stage.
+This sleep is light, and you can wake up quickly during this stage.

-During the third stage, which lasts anywhere from 20 to 40 minutes, the slow-wave activity increases.
+The slow-wave activity increases during the third stage, which lasts anywhere from 20 to 40 minutes.
 A person is much harder to wake up during this stage.
 Finally, a person may have body movements during this stage.

 REM is the last or fourth sleep stage.
-During this stage, you have dreams and your body does not move.
-In fact, the brain paralyzes muscles so that you don’t move.
+During this stage, you have dreams, and your body does not move.
+The brain paralyzes muscles so that you don’t move.
 Also, as the name describes, your eyes and eyelids flutter.
 Finally, you may also experience irregular breathing.

 Why is Deep Sleep So Important?

-Dr. Walker describes deep sleep as “a neurochemical bath that modifies painful memories and a virtual reality space in where the body melds past and present knowledge and experience.”
-Without deep sleep, we are unable to tap our creativity to the best of our abilities.
+Dr. Walker describes deep sleep as “a neurochemical bath that modifies painful memories and a virtual reality space in which the body melds past and present knowledge and experience.”
+Without deep sleep, we cannot tap our creativity to the best of our abilities.

-REM (rapid eye movement) is often referred to as “dream sleep”.
+REM (rapid eye movement) is often called “dream sleep.”
 REM helps to form connections between recently learned information and our entire catalog of memories.
-In other words, deep sleep solidifies memories and information.
+In other words, deep sleep solidifies memories and knowledge.
 It helps to process the day’s or week’s experiences.

 What is Sleep Deprivation?

-Sleep deprivation differs depending on a number of variables such as age and stress level.
+Sleep deprivation depends on several variables, such as age and stress level.
 In addition, you have to consider how your body feels after sleep.
-If you lack focus, feel the need for coffee, and so on, you are likely sleep-deprived even if you’ve slept seven hours the previous night.
+If you lack focus, need coffee, and so on, you are likely sleep-deprived even if you’ve slept seven hours the previous night.
 Likely, your body needs more or different (more REM, for example) sleep.

 Sleeping Tips – Recommended Hours